phbugatti/phbugatti.github.io/index.markdown

 ## **About Me**
 <p align="justify">
 Pedro Henrique Bugatti (Pedro H. Bugatti) is an Associate Professor in the Department of Computing (<a href="https://www.dc.ufscar.br">DC</a>) at the Federal University of São Carlos (<a href="https://site.dc.ufscar.br">UFSCar</a>).
 He received his Ph.D. and MSc. in Computer Science from the University of São Paulo (<a href="https://www.icmc.usp.br/en/">ICMC-USP</a>) under the supervision of <a href="https://www.icmc.usp.br/en/people?id=4170385">Dr. Agma Juci Machado Traina</a>.
 His research focuses on advancing Artificial Intelligence, with an emphasis on computer vision, multimodal learning, and interpretable modeling.
 In 2018, he was a Visiting Researcher at the University of Maryland (<a href="https://www.umd.edu">UMD</a>), College Park, at the Institute for Advanced Computer Studies (<a href="https://www.umiacs.umd.edu">UMIACS</a>), working under the guidance of <a href="https://www.cs.umd.edu/people/lsdavis">Dr. Larry S. Davis</a>.
-My current research seeks to bridge fundamental AI research with applications in complex and real-world environments (e.g., healthcare, agriculture, and other socially relevant domains).
+His current research seeks to bridge fundamental AI research with applications in complex and real-world environments (e.g., healthcare, agriculture, and other socially relevant domains).
 </p>

 ## **Research Interests**